pg-spot-ops/pg-spot-operator/README.md

 # Postgres Spot Operator [Community Edition]

 Maintains stateful Postgres on AWS Spot VMs.
 Think of it as RDS, but at a fraction of the cost!
-Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are in the ballpark of 4-5x.
+Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are in the ballpark of 3-5x.

 Obviously for non-critical projects only, as utilizing Spot instances means one can be interrupted by AWS at any time, and it takes a few minutes to restore the state.
+But at the same time - the Spot eviction rates are insanely good for the price!
+The average frequency of interruption across all Regions and instance types is ~5% per month according to AWS [data](https://aws.amazon.com/ec2/spot/instance-advisor/).
+Meaning one can expect to run a few months uninterrupted.

 Not a "real" K8s operator (yet, at least) - but based on similar concepts - user describes a desired state (manifests) and there's a reconciliation loop of sorts.